ekiefl/ekiefl.github.io/_posts/maple/2020-07-20-maple-intro.md

 ---
 layout: post
-title: "Live audio processing: creating a virtual dog-sitter"
+title: "Creating a virtual dog-sitter I [live audio processing]"
 categories: [maple]
 excerpt: "Using python and pyaudio to detect dog barks and intervene with pre-recorded audio."
 comments: true